Cancel anytime

 Total Addressable Market (TAM)

-The global telecommunications market is estimated to be in the trillions of USD.
-AT&T is positioned to capture a significant share of this market through its diverse product offerings and extensive network infrastructure.
+The global telecommunications market is estimated to be worth over $1.5 trillion.
+AT&T is well positioned to capture a significant portion of this TAM through its various service offerings, particularly in the 5G and broadband space.

 Upturn SWOT Analysis